Troubleshooting Electric Parking Brake Problems

 What could be the problem if parking brakes actuators are good at the voltage on both caliper terminals?

-It could be as simple as a defective parking brake switch, or it could be the wiring, or it could be a damaged module.
+It could be as simple as a defective parking brake switch, the wiring, or a damaged module.

 Is the parking brake a separate braking system?

-Parking brakes can also be used if your main braking system fails.
-Thus it is also called an emergency brake.
-It is separate in actuation since it is engaged using electric actuators or mechanical actuators.
-Still, it uses the same braking components, such as brake pads or brake shoes, calipers, or brake drums.
+Parking brakes can also be used if your main braking system fails, so they are also called emergency brakes.
+They are separate in actuation since they are engaged using electric or mechanical actuators.
+Still, they use the same braking components, such as brake pads, shoes, calipers, ordrums.

 We hope you find the Troubleshooting Electric Parking Brake Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.